- The Microsoft Word dictation function is not working due to audio driver issues or incorrect settings for the

 - Expand the Audio Inputs and Outputs section.

 - Right-click on your mic (or mics if you see multiple devices) and choose the Uninstall device option.

 - Reboot your PC and get back to Device Manager.

 - Drivers should update automatically but you can always do it manually by right-clicking on the mic in the aforementioned section and installing the drivers.

-Windows Update also tends to breaks drivers, so rolling back is not exactly a bad idea.
+Windows Update also tends to break drivers, so rolling back is not exactly a bad idea.
 On the other hand, the best way to make sure is by acquiring drivers from the OEM’s support website.

 - Press Windows key + I to open the Settings app.